eula01/eulalia.xyz/posts/inspecting-python-bytecode.md

 >>> )
 ```

-But... you're asking me to make a 300% line count increase... in PYTHON!?
+But... you're asking me to make a 300% line count increase in Python?
 That feels way too hacky and dissatisfying.

 I think this is a design oversight.
 Why would a language that puts so much emphasis on brevity not handle cases where people try to be brief?

-Lets check the bytecode and see if there's a better solution.
+Lets check the bytecode for some insight.

 ```py
 >>> import dis